 Among the traditional people Price studied, he discovered that they prepared their supplementary grains and tubers with techniques of soaking, fermenting, sprouting, and sour leavening, increasing vitamin content and mineral availability.

 Animal Fat Helps the Body Absorb Vitamins and Minerals

 The biggest health gap between native groups and modern western groups was revealed when Price analyzed the fat-soluble vitamins of both diets.

 Price found that the diets of healthy native groups contained at least ten times more vitamin A and vitamin D than the standard American diet.
-Vitamins A and D are found only in animal fats including lard, butter, eggs, fish oils, and animal parts with fat-rich membranes, especially fish roe, shellfish, and organ meats like liver.
+Vitamins A and D are found only in animal fats, including lard, tallow, butter, eggs, fish oils, and animal parts with fat-rich membranes, especially fish roe, shellfish, and organ meats like liver.

 Arctic Explorers Encounter the Ketogenic Diet

 Similar observations about the meat-centered diet were made by another early twentieth-century scientist interested in the link between diet and health in hunter-gatherer populations.
 Vilhjalmur Stefansson, a Harvard-trained anthropologist, went to live with the Inuit in the Canadian arctic.
 He was the first white man the Mackenzie River band of Inuit had ever seen, and they taught him to hunt and fish with their traditional techniques.

 Living exactly as they did, Stefansson ate Caribou, salmon, seal, and eggs.
 70-80% of his calories came from fat, and 99% of all his calories came from meat.